Snapbrillia/plutus-pioneer-program-starter/README.md

 Click the above "Open in Gitpod" button to start a new workspace.
 Once you're ready to push your first code changes, Gitpod will guide you to fork this project so you own it.

-### An existing project

-To get started with NixOS on Gitpod, copy the contents of this foler to your own project.
-To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.